-Why doesn’t simpli dental offer in-clinic financing and payment plans?
+Why doesn’t simpli dental offer in-clinic financing?

 We are a dental clinic that strives to offer as low of prices as possible for dental treatment.
 Therefore we need to ensure that we keep our costs low.
 In-clinic financing options would require costly resources and expertise. simpli dental believes that our focus is better placed on providing quality dental treatment.

 If you would like to learn more about the price of some of simpli dental’s treatments, please view our pricing page here.

 If you are interested in learning more about dental financing and payment plans and would like to book a free consultation at our clinic, please click here.